ART WRITE LIGHT

-Art Write Light is a free creative writing project curated by Story Factory, that connects Australian artists with young people in an explosion of creativity.
+Art Write Light is a free creative writing project curated by Story Factory, that connects Australian artists with young people in an explosion of creativity over three colourful years.

 This year-long project creates opportunities for students to creatively respond to the work of living artists, and to each other, and for this to inform and enrich their approaches to writing and storytelling.

-Aaron will share his creative process, inspiration and artistic aims with students, to which students will write a sequence of flash fiction pieces exploring and extending elements of Aaron’s work.
+Aaron shared his creative process, inspiration and artistic aims with students, to which students wrote a sequence of flash fiction pieces exploring and extending elements of Aaron’s work.

 A selection of work created by students in these workshops was featured in an installation and launch event held in November, 2020 at Story Factory Parramatta, created by Esem Projects.